j-mnr/gophergo.dev/content/basics/13-function.md

 	// return email, url also works!
 And is more readable, so go with this. 👍 }

-// FuncVariadic is an example function.
+// Variadic is an example function.
 It takes in an arbitrary amount of
 // `int`s and allows you to use all of them, the way you see fit.
 This can be
-// seen as a more powerful version of `[]int`, and it works for all types. func FuncVariadic(varargsNums ...int) (sum int) {
+// seen as a more powerful version of `[]int`, and it works for all types. func Variadic(varargsNums ...int) (sum int) {
 	for _, n := range varargsNums {
 		sum += n
 	}